thadmuchnok64/SovereignSkies/Utilities/Fun Homemade Magic Items.md

 The enemy will need to roll a wisdom save equal or greater to this.
 If the enemy fails, the user has full control over their next turn.

+[Animal Teeth Necklace] Perpetually replicates the effects of [Speak With Animals Spell]

 If the user successfully mind steals, they will not be able to do so again until a short rest.

 [Orc Skin Gloves] adds +4 to rolls for strength ONLY when used to carry or throw items.